5/19/2024

 Magellan Reaches Guam: Chamorro Outriggers Take On Spanish Carracks

-Reception of the Manila galleon by the Chamorro in the "Ladrones" Islands, c.
+Reception of the Manila galleon by the Chamorro at Guam, c.
 1590.

-March 6, 1521: Ferdinand Magellan's fleet reached Guam after a harrowing three-month crossing of the Pacific Ocean.
-Retelling the encounter, biographers typically highlight the sensational story of larcenous natives the fleet met and how the Spanish thereby chose the name Ladroni Islands (Thieves' Islands) for Guam and Rota.[1]
+March 6, 1521: Ferdinand Magellan's fleet reached Guam after a deadly three-month crossing of the Pacific Ocean.
+In explaining the encounter, biographers typically highlight the sensational story of larcenous natives that met the fleet and how the Spanish thereby chose the name Ladroni Islands ("Thieves' Islands") for Guam and Rota.[1]
 Stories like that sell books.
-But the two eye-witness reports of the experience tell a second story, of the Chamorro's amazing boating skills, and it's also worth examining the visit from the Chamorro's perspective.
+But the two eye-witness reports of the experience tell a second story, of the Chamorros' amazing boating skills and boats, and the only accounts we have of course offer only the Europeans' perspective.

 Magellan's Pacific Crossing